pramsey/crunchyblog/dembasics/index.md

 * the first step will be to efficiently find the relevant tile(s);
 * the second step will be to use the tiles to find the answer you want.

-Finding tile efficiently means using spatial index, and the spatial index defintion as we saw above is this:
+Finding tiles efficiently means using spatial index, and the spatial index defintion as we saw above is this:

 ```
 "srtm_12_03_st_convexhull_idx" gist (st_convexhull(rast))